cppalliance/safe-cpp/proposal/draft.md

 };
 ```

 String concatenation forms a temporary string.
 The temporary string doesn't have any lifetime parameters.
 It owns its data and has _value semantics_.
-We form a `string_view` using the temporary string. `basic_string_view` declares a named lifetime parameter, `a`, which models the lifetime of of the view.
+We form a `std2::string_view` from the temporary string. `basic_string_view` declares a named lifetime parameter, `/a`, which models the lifetime of of the view.
 The view has _reference semantics_, and it needs a lifetime for the purpose of live analysis.
 The lifetime of this view will originate with a loan on a string, which owns the data, and is kept live when using the view.
 Mutating or dropping the string while there's a live loan on it makes the program ill-formed.
 This is how borrow checking protects against use-after-free errors.
+Keep in mind that the lifetime parameter is part of the _view_, not part of the data it refers to.

 Initializing `sv` invokes the conversion function on that temporary.
-The conversion function _borrows_ self, meaning there's a loan on the object of the call (that is, the temporary object).
-The lifetime argument written out in the conversion functions' declaration; rather, it's assigned during lifetime elision, which is part of [normalization](#lifetime-normalization).
-The return type of the conversion function is a string_view.
-Since string_view has a lifetime parameter, `a`, lifetime elision invents a lifetime argument for the return type and constrains the lifetime of the `self` reference to outlive it.
+The conversion function _borrows_ self, creating a _loan_ the temporary.
+The lifetime argument isn't spelled out in the conversion function's declaration; rather, it's assigned during lifetime elision, which is part of [normalization](#lifetime-normalization).
+The return type of the conversion function is a `string_view`.
+Since `string_view` is a lifetime binder, elision invents a lifetime argument for the return type and constrains the lifetime of the `self` reference to outlive it.
 This is all established in the declaration.
 Callers don't look inside function definitions during borrow checking.
-Both the caller and callee agree on the lifetime contracts.
-This creates a chain of constraints that relate all uses of a reference to its original loan.
+Both the caller and callee agree on the function's lifetime contracts, entirely from information in the function declaration.
+This establishes a chain of constraints that relate all uses of a reference back to its original loan.

 The `str` accessor provides the implementation.
 It constructs a `basic_string_view` and bypasses the runtime UTF-8 check by passing a `no_utf_check` argument.
-As with Rust, Safe C++ strings guarantee their contents are well-formed UNICODE code points.
+Like Rust, Safe C++ strings guarantee their contents are well-formed UNICODE code points.

-When we print the view the compiler raises this use-after-free error.
+When we go to print the view, the compiler raises a use-after-free error.
 The call to `println` _uses_ the lifetime arguments associated with the function argument `sv`.
-The middle-end solves the [constraint equation](#systems-of-constraints), and puts the original loan on the string temporary object _in scope_ at all program points between the string concatenation and the `println` call.
+Middle-end analysis solves the [constraint equation](#systems-of-constraints), and puts the original loan on the string temporary object _in scope_ at all program points between the string concatenation and the `println` call.
 The borrow checker pass looks for invalidating actions on places that overloap in-scope loans.
 There's a drop of the temporary string at the end of the full expression containing the string concatenation.
 This isn't anything special to Safe C++, this is ordinary RAII cleanup of objects as they fall out of lexical scope.
-The drop is a kind of write, and it invalidates the shared borrow taken on the temporary when its conversion operator to `string_view` was called.
+The drop is a kind of _shallow write_, and it invalidates the shared borrow taken on the temporary when its conversion operator to `string_view` was called.

 Unlike previous attempts at lifetime safety[@P1179R1], borrow checking is absolutely robust.
 It does not rely on heuristics that can fail.
 It allows for any distance between the use of a borrow and an invalidating action on an originating loan, with any amount of complex control flow between.
 MIR analysis will solve the constraint equation, run the borrow checker, and issue a diagnostic.